Background Checks Required for Foster Care in the Northwest Territories

 The RCMP Vulnerable Sector Check

-The Vulnerable Sector Check (VSC) is more extensive than a standard criminal record check.
-The standard check reveals convictions on your record.
-The VSC goes further: it also searches for records of charges that were stayed, withdrawn, or dismissed, and — critically — it includes a search of pardoned sex offences.
-A person convicted of a sexual offence who later received a pardon would appear on a VSC but not on a standard criminal check.
+The Vulnerable Sector Check (VSC) is more extensive than a standard criminal record check and includes a search of pardoned sex offences.
+A person convicted of a sexual offence who later received a pardon could appear on a VSC but not on a standard criminal check.

 In the Northwest Territories, VSCs are administered through RCMP detachments rather than through a civilian registry.
 The process: